 - Give every student a strawberry, or at least 2 strawberries per group.
 Have the students remove the leaves of their berries.

 2. Pass out a zip lock bag to each group.
 Set a timer (I like 5 minutes for this step.) for the time each group will have to smush their strawberries.
-Emphasize that the bag should be passed to each group member and they will get their turn to smush the mixture.
+Each student will add their strawberry to the group bag and take their turn smushing.
+Emphasize that the bag should be passed to each group member and that everyone will get a turn.
 Remind the students that they want a very liquid consistency by the end.

 3. Pass out the cups filled with DNA Extraction Liquid.
 Have the students pour the whole cup full into their zip locks and then smash the mix up a little bit more.